department-of-veterans-affairs/va-forms-system-core/docs/tutorials/getting-started.md

 Welcome to VA Forms System Core!

+VA Forms System Core (VAFSC) is the second generation of the `forms library` which is built using React, Formik, and Typescript.

-For now, VA Forms System Core is just a light layer on top of Formik for building single-page forms which can be [embedded inside existing applications](va-forms-system-core/how-to-guides/how-to-integrate-with-old-forms.html) or used in a stand-alone app.
-This light layer is responsible for using the VA.gov design system components and providing some basic validation.
+This package is used for building single-page forms which can be [embedded inside existing applications](va-forms-system-core/how-to-guides/how-to-integrate-with-old-forms.html) or used in a stand-alone app.
+This package is responsible for using the VA.gov design system components and providing some basic validation.

 To get started, check out the [Formik tutorial](https://formik.org/docs/tutorial) for more information on how to build single-page forms.